Survey marker

-Survey markers, also called survey marks, survey monuments, or geodetic marks, are objects placed to mark key survey points on the Earth's surface.
-They are used in geodetic and land surveying.
+In surveying and geodesy, a marker (also called a mark, monument, or station) is an object firmly installed to indicate points on the Earth's surface with known coordinates.
 A benchmark is a type of survey marker that indicates elevation (vertical position).
 Horizontal position markers used for triangulation are also known as triangulation stations.
+A set of interrelated geodetic markers form a geodetic network.
+An active station or reference station is occupied permanently with a measurement instrument, such as GPS/GNSS continuously operating reference stations (CORS).

-Benchmarking is the hobby of "hunting" for these marks.
+Benchmarking or trigpointing is the hobby of searching for these marks.

 Types

 All sorts of different objects, ranging from the familiar brass disks to liquor bottles, clay pots, and rock cairns, have been used over the years as survey markers.
-Some truly monumental markers have been used to designate tripoints, or the meeting points of three or more countries.
-In the 19th century, these marks were often drill holes in rock ledges, crosses or triangles chiselled in rock, or copper or brass bolts sunk into bedrock.
+Some markers have been used to designate tripoints, or the meeting points of three or more countries.
+In the 19th century, these marks were often drill holes in rock ledges, crosses or triangles chiseled in rock, or copper or brass bolts sunk into bedrock.

 Today in the United States, the most common geodetic survey marks are cast metal disks with stamped legends on their face set in rock ledges, embedded in the tops of concrete pillars, or affixed to the tops of pipes that have been sunk into the ground.
 These marks are intended to be permanent, and disturbing them is generally prohibited by federal and state law.

 Survey markers in Nagoya, Japan, which bear stylized images of shachihoko, are noted for their elaborate design.